mozillascience/studyGroup/lessons/misc/open-data-intro/lesson.md

 ## What is open data?
 [“Open data is data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.”](http://opendatahandbook.org/guide/en/what-is-open-data/)

-More specifically, from the open data handbook and the [opendefinition.org](http://opendefinition.org/od/2.0/en/):
+More specifically, from the open data handbook and [opendefinition.org](http://opendefinition.org/od/2.1/en/):
 - Availability and Access: the data must be available as a whole and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
 The data must also be available in a convenient and modifiable form.
 - Re-use and Redistribution: the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
 - Universal Participation: everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
 For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use, or restrictions of use for certain purposes (e.g. only in education), are not allowed.